This game has unused animations.

 |Up the Creek||11||34|

 "Lights Out" does not have any Tawna pickups in it, so bonus round 16 goes unused.
 In the NTSC-J version of the game, 8 new bonus rounds are added, and bonus rounds 22, 23, 24 and 25 are not used.

 Code for one object may not be the same across levels.

-Every version of the game contains dummy files to pad out the game's disc content, likely as an anti-piracy/online download measurement.
+Every version of the game contains dummy files to pad out the game's disc content, claimed by a developer of the game to be an anti-piracy/online download tactic .
 The PAL and NTSC-U versions of the game contain the file ZBSPTREE.WAD, which is a little over 300MB in size and is filled with useless garbage data.
 The NTSC-J version of the game contains the files ABSPTREE.WAD, the same size as the previous file, and ZTAIL.WAD, a 40MB file filled with zeros.
 The game never checks for any of these at any point, and thus they can be safely removed.
 The moral quandary here is whether you want to harm the integrity of your game or not...